ceggithub/Assignment-Getting-and-Cleaning-Data-Course-Project/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-And in CodeBook.md you will find a description of all the variables and how they were found
+Here in CodeBook.md you will find a description of all the variables and how they were found